KPI vs Metric: How To Report Your Clients’ Goal Progress

 Best Practices for Identifying & Monitoring KPIs and Metrics

-As an agency owner, you want to help your clients’ businesses grow and retain them for the long run.
-To do this, identifying and monitoring their KPIs and metrics is essential to improve their campaign performance.
+As an agency owner, you want to help your clients’ businesses grow, and retain those clients for the long run.
+The marketing team, alongside other departments, uses KPIs and metrics to measure their impact and achieve strategic goals.
+To do this, identifying and monitoring their KPIs and metrics is essential to improve campaign performance.

 How to Choose the Right KPIs pie chart